eskps/card/README.md

 - `dropdown-aria-label`: A string which will be provided to the aria-label
 - `hover-effect`: A string containing space separated hover effects you would like to apply to the tile
 	- `low-lift`: A hover effect where the tile lifts slightly off the page
+- `loading`: Add this attribute if you want the tile to appear in a loading state

 ### CSS Variables:
 - `--tile-image-height`: The height you want the image to be